-- 1. All items of the certificate policy and certification practice statement can be amended by communicating the main upcoming changes 30 days before their entry into force. - 2.
-Items that Digital and Population Data Services Agency does not deem to have significant effect on certificate holders and trusting parties may be amended with communication 14 days in advance.
+- 1. All sections of the Certificate Policy and Certification Practice Statement can be modified by informing the stakeholders of the principal upcoming changes 30 days before their entry into force. - 2.
+Sections not deemed to have significant effect on certificate holders and relying parties may be modified with 14 days' notice.

-15. Additional requirements
+25. Additional requirements